-Police Health will not sell your contact details or add your contact details to mailing lists of third parties unrelated to your health insurance policy without your prior consent.
-Police Health will require that business partners and contractors comply with the Australian Privacy Principles.
+We will not sell your contact details or add your contact details to mailing lists of third parties unrelated to your health insurance policy or with whom we do not have a relationship, without your prior consent.
+We will require that business partners and contractors comply with the Australian Privacy Principles.

-Police Health takes all reasonable steps to ensure that your personal information is kept secure and protect your information from misuse, loss and unauthorized access, modification or disclosure.
+We undertake all reasonable steps to ensure that your personal information is kept secure and to protect your information from misuse, loss and unauthorized access, modification or disclosure.
 Paper documents are protected from unauthorized access through the application of a security system at our premises.
 Computer and network security systems include, amongst other things, the use of firewalls, encryption technology and password protection.

-When you visit the Police Health website, a record of your browser, devices used to access the website, location, IP Address, cookies and such similar related information is made.
+When you visit our websites, a record of your browser, devices used to access the website, location, IP Address, cookies and such similar related information is made.

 You acknowledge that the Internet is not a secure environment.
-Police Health cannot guarantee the security of information you send and receive by electronic means, and hence electronic exchanges are undertaken at your own risk.
+We cannot guarantee the security of information you send and receive by electronic means, and hence electronic exchanges are undertaken at your own risk.

-Police Health provides links to third party sites, and third party applets for social media sharing.
-These sites are not under the control of Police Health and hence Police Health is not responsible for any practices by these third parties that may breach your privacy.
-Police Health encourages you to review the privacy policies of these third parties.
+We provide links to third party sites, and third party applets for social media sharing.
+These sites are not under our control and hence we are not responsible for any practices by these third parties that may breach your privacy.
+We encourage you to review the privacy policies of these third parties.

-Use and access of the Police Health website must be in accordance with the terms and conditions published on the website.
+Use and access of our websites must be in accordance with the terms and conditions published on the websites.

 Correcting, updating and accessing personal information